catboost/catboost/library/README.md

 `library` - is a folder with a flat[1] list of libraries.
-Each library should confirm to the following set of criteria:
+Each library should conform to the following set of criteria:

 1. It's an application[2] library.